sonukuldeep/Docs/src/contents/Firebase.md

 };
 ```

-If we use redirect then we also need to have _getRedirectResult_
+If we use redirect then we also need to have _getRedirectResult_ or have auth state checked with _onAuthStateChanged_

 _Out side the component or within useEffect_